Tag Archives: Movie Review

 Brittany Runs A Marathon (2019), Jillian Bell

-Also starring Michaela Watkins, Lil Rel Howery and Alice Lee; director Paul Downs Colaizzo’s film is well acted and does a good, believable job of capturing the ups and downs of one woman’s personal journey of transformation.
-A transformation that was necessary in order for her to finally take charge of her life and go after the things she wants.
+Also starring Michaela Watkins, Lil Rel Howery, and Alice Lee, director Paul Downs Colaizzo’s film is well-acted and does a good, believable job of capturing the ups and downs of one woman’s personal journey of transformation.
+A transformation that was necessary for her to finally take charge of her life and go after the things she wants.

 There are indeed some humorous moments in Colaizzo’s movie.
 However, those don’t stand out for me quite as much as the parts that proved difficult to watch.
 Especially when Brittany was hurting, disappointed and particularly how those negative feelings affected the people closest to her.